GT-EmoryMINDlab/rodent-whole-brain-preprocessing-recipe/README.md

     c.
 Apply topup correction
 Output: \_topup
 #### 4. Raw brain mask creation
 Two brain extraction options are provided: *fsl bet* function, and Matlab *PCNN3D* toolbox.
-One can run both functions and pick the tightest mask for manual editing in the next step.
+In the script, both functions are called, and one can pick the tightest mask for manual editing in the next step.
 You might need to play with "bet_f" at the head of "PreprocessingScript_step1.sh" as well as the parameters at the head of "PCNN3D_run_v1_3.m" to get a tigher mask.

     fsl bet: better for rat brain.
     PCNN3D: better for mouse brain.